Quiero Volver Tour

-The Quiero Volver Tour was the second headlining concert tour by Argentinian singer and songwriter Tini, in support of her second studio album, Quiero Volver (2018), and later to promote her third studio album Tini Tini Tini (2020).
-It began on December 13, 2018, at the Estadio Luna Park in Buenos Aires, Argentina.
-The tour was projected to end on September 18, 2020, in Buenos Aires at the Movistar Arena, but due to the COVID-19 pandemic, it was interrupted earlier on March 9, 2020, in Utrecht, Netherlands.
+The Quiero Volver Tour (lit.
+"I want to come back") was the second headlining concert tour by Argentine singer and songwriter Tini, in support of her second and third studio albums, Quiero Volver (2018) and Tini Tini Tini (2020), respectively.
+The tour was originally planned kick-off on 13 December 2018, at Estadio Luna Park, Buenos Aires, and ending on 18 September 2020, back in Buenos Aires at the Movistar Arena; however, due to the COVID-19 pandemic, it was interrupted six months earlier, ending on 9 March 2020, in Utrecht, Netherlands.

 Background

-In August 2018, during her performance at the charity event Un Sol Para los Chicos, the singer announced that the first show of the tour would be on December 1 of the same year at the Estadio Luna Park.
-Days before the concert, the show had to be rescheduled to December 13 due to the G20 event.
-The show sold out quickly and included special guests like Aitana, Ruggero Pasquarelli, and her frequent collaborators Cali y El Dandee.
+In August 2018, during her set at the charity show Un Sol Para los Chicos, the singer announced that the start of the tour would be in Buenos Aires on 1 December 2018, at Estadio Luna Park; days before the scheduled date, the show had to be pushed-back to 13 December, due to the G20 event.
+The initial show sold-out quickly, and included special guest appearances from artists such as Aitana, Ruggero Pasquarelli, and her frequent collaborators Cali y El Dandee.

-Shortly after, the dates to visit Argentina and Latin American countries such as Chile, Uruguay, Paraguay, Mexico, Colombia and Peru were announced.
-At the end of 2019, the shows scheduled for Europe were announced, which included Germany, Switzerland, France, Italy, Spain, Belgium and the Netherlands, which were held at the beginning of 2020.
+Shortly after rescheduled the concert, further dates were announced for other regions in Argentina, as well as Chile, Colombia, México, Paraguay, Perú and Uruguay.
+At the end of 2019, a European leg of the tour was announced, visiting Belgium, France, Germany, Italy, the Netherlands, Spain, and Switzerland, starting at the beginning of 2020.

 Commercial performance

-On June 27, 2020, the official figures for the tour were released through Hollywood Records, which also includes information on ticket sales as well as the general collection of the tour.
+On 27 June 2020, the official figures for the tour were released through Hollywood Records, which also includes information on ticket sales as well as the general collection of the tour.
 It is estimated that more than 525,000 tickets have been sold, of which approximately 126,000 belong to festivals and free events.
 On the collection side, it is estimated at a total of more than $11,000,000.

 Tini achieved a record as the Argentine artist with the most sold-out tickets at Estadio Luna Park, performing a total of nine concerts, 8 of which were completely sold out.
 The Argentine artist not only sold out the tickets for her presentations in Buenos Aires, but also had a great success in the rest of Latin America and Europe, with most of her concerts in the last destination completely sold out, with more than 22,000 sold out tickets in just one month.

 Setlist

-This set list is from the concert on March 4, 2020, in Paris, France.
+This set list is from the concert on 4 March 2020, in Paris, France.
 It is not intended to represent all tour dates.